rybakit/phive-queue/README.md

 $ phpunit --group concurrency
 ```

-This test inserts a number of items (100 by default) into a queue, and then each worker tries to retrieve them back in parallel.
+This test inserts a number of items (100 by default) into a queue, and then each worker tries to retrieve them
+in parallel.

-You may also change the number of items involved in the test by changing the `PHIVE_CONCUR_QUEUE_SIZE` value in your `phpunit.xml` file.
+You may also change the number of items involved in the test by changing the `PHIVE_CONCUR_QUEUE_SIZE` value
+in your `phpunit.xml` file.

 ## License